Alba Longa: Temple of Vesta

-The temple of Vesta which stood at the foot of the Palatine hill outside Rome presumably predated the city, which at the time of its founding only occupied the top of the hill: the hearth of Vesta would not ordinarily be built outside a city's walls.
+The temple of Vesta which stood at the foot of the Palatine Hill outside Rome presumably predated the city, which at the time of its founding only occupied the top of the hill: the hearth of Vesta would not ordinarily be built outside a city's walls.

 Worship of Vesta in Italy began in Lavinium, the mother-city of Alba Longa.
-From Lavinium worship of Vesta was transferred to Alba Longa.
+From Lavinium, the worship of Vesta was transferred to Alba Longa.
 Upon entering higher office, Roman magistrates would go to Lavinium to offer sacrifice to Vesta and the household gods the Romans called Penates.
 Roman mythology claims that the Penates were Trojan gods first introduced to Italy by Aeneas.
-Among these household gods must have been Vesta who has been referred to as Vesta Iliaca (Vesta of Troy), with her sacred hearth being named Iliaci foci (Trojan hearth).
+Among these household gods must have been Vesta, who has been referred to as Vesta Iliaca (Vesta of Troy), with her sacred hearth being named Iliaci foci (Trojan hearth).

 The priestesses of Vesta, known as Vestal Virgins, administered her temple and watched the eternal fire.
 Their existence in Alba Longa is connected with the early Roman traditions, for Silvia the mother of Romulus was a priestess.
 They were finally established in Rome during the reign of Numa, where they would remain until the institution was disestablished with the rise of Christianity during the late Roman Empire.